owickstrom/wickstrom.tech/blog/src/_posts/2021-04-26-specifying-todomvc-with-temporal-logic.md

 specification only allows for transitions where the visibility of the consent screen changes back and forth.

+To avoid possible confusion, I want to point out that a state machine specification in this context is not the same as a model in TLA+ (or other model checkers.)
+We're not building a model to prove or check properties against.
+Rather, we're defining properties in terms of state machine transitions, and the end goal is to test actual system behavior (e.g. web applications, desktop applications, APIs) using recorded traces and our specifications.

 So far we've only seen examples of *safety properties*.
 Those are properties that specify that "nothing bad happens".
 But we also want to specify that systems somehow make progress.
 The following two